ningpengtao-coder/gitlab-foss/.gitlab/issue_templates/Bug.md

 Please read this!

-Before opening a new issue, make sure to search for keywords in the issues filtered by the "regression" or "bug" label.
+Before opening a new issue, make sure to search for keywords in the issues filtered by the "regression" or "type::bug" label.

 For the Community Edition issue tracker: